-My daughter loves a wide variety of healthy, plant-based foods.
-She eats things people are shocked to see like kale, quinoa, amaranth, lentils, salads, olives, and loves them just as much as she loves the occasional treat dessert we have.
+My kids love a wide variety of healthy, plant-based foods.
+They eats things people are shocked to see like kale, asparagus, quinoa, amaranth, lentils, salads, olives, and love them just as much as they love the occasional dessert we have.

 It's for you too!

 I designed the book for really new eaters so their parents could avoid eating issues completely.
-But an unexpected thing happened during recipe testing... moms of picky eaters said their kids loved the recipes!
+But an unexpected thing happened during recipe testing... moms of picky eaters said their kids loved the vegan baby led weaning recipes!

 Even if you already dealt with all these eating issues, these would be good options for feeding your family.
 Check out a few things the recipe testers told me: